 Lymphedema is a chronic condition that shows up as an abnormal buildup of fluid, causing swelling or edema, most commonly in the arms or legs.
 There are two types of lymphedema, known as primary lymphedema and secondary lymphedema.

-Primary lymphedema has no known direct cause, but may result from inherited problems with the lymph vessels.
+Primary lymphedema has no known direct cause but may result from inherited problems with the lymph vessels.
 Secondary lymphedema, on the other hand, results from damage to the lymph nodes or lymph vessels caused by another condition or treatment.
 Secondary lymphedema typically results from surgery related to cancer treatment and/or radiation therapy where the lymph nodes have been affected.

 How do you manage Lymphedema?

 There is no cure for lymphedema, and without proper management/treatment, lymphedema can become a debilitating disease.
 Lymphedema treatment focuses on reducing the swelling and controlling the pain.
-Treatments to minimize swelling include: manual lymph drainage (MLD), exercises, staying hydrated, wrapping your arm or leg and the regular use of wearing compression garments.
+Treatments to minimize swelling include: manual lymph drainage (MLD), exercises, staying hydrated, wrapping your arm or leg, and the regular use of wearing compression garments.

 Many people with lymphedema struggle with the idea of having to wear compression stockings or arm sleeves for life.
-Luckily, compression products have come a long way, with options that are comfortable and stylist while still providing medical efficacy.
+Luckily, compression products have come a long way, with options that are comfortable and stylish while still providing medical efficacy.
 Garments come in an array of colors and patterns so a person’s individuality can still be expressed and not extinguished.

 How to stay connected while fighting a lifelong illness?